 Rules: If the exhibit is a poster, it should be on a 14 inch x 22 inch poster board.
 If a three-ring binder is used it should be 8 1⁄2 inch x 11 inch x 1 inch.
-Folders with or without fasteners should NOT be used and entries will be lowered a ribbon placing.
-Video exhibits should be less than five minutes in length and be able to be played on a PC using Windows Media Player, Real Player, or QuickTime Player.
-Do NOT included the Shopping in Style Fashion Show Written Report with Narration Form SF184 in any exhibits.
+Video exhibits should be less than 5 minutes in length and be able to be played on a PC using Windows Media Player, Real Player, or QuickTime Player.

 C240-001 Best Buy for Your Buck (SF84) (Ages 8-13 before January 1 of the current year) Provide details of the best buy you made for your buck this year.
-Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a three ring binder or video, no posters please (see general information above).
+Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a binder or video, no posters please (see general information above).
 Do not include the Shopping in Style Fashion Show Information Sheet in your entry for this class.
 Although both entries do share some information, there are differences in content and format for this class.
 Provide details about wardrobe inventory which indicates the following:

 - -why you selected the garment you did

 - -clothing budget

 - -cost of garment.

 - -Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck) -Provide 3 color photos of you wearing the garment (front, side, back view).
-(Modeled Class C410-060)

 C240-002 Best Buy for Your Buck (SF84) (Ages 14-18 before January 1 of the current year) Provide details of the best buy you made for your buck this year.
-Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a three ring binder or video, no posters please (see general information above).
-Do NOT include the Shopping in Style Fashion Show Written Report with Narration Form SF184 in your entry.
+Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a binder or video, no posters please (see general information above).
+Do not include the Shopping in Style Fashion Show Information Sheet in your entry.
 Although both entries do share some information, there are differences in content and format for this class.
 Provide details listed for those ages 8-13 plus include the following additions:

 - -body shape discussion

 - -construction quality details

 - -design features that affected your selection

 - -cost per wearing

 - -care of garment

-- -conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck."

-- -provide 3 color photos of you wearing the garment (front, side, back view).
-(Modeled Class C410-060)
+- -conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck." -provide 3 color photos of you wearing the garment (front, side, back view).

 C240-003 Revive Your Wardrobe (SF88) Take at least two items in your wardrobe that still fit but that you don't wear anymore and pair them with a new garment or garments to make them wearable once again.
 Create a photo story which includes before and after photos and a description of what was done.
-Put in a three ring binder, poster, or video (see general information).
+Put in a binder, poster, or video (see general information).

-C240-004 Show Me Your Colors (SF89) Select six-eight color photos of you wearing different colors.
+C240-004 Show Me Your Colors (SF89) Select 6-8 color photos of you wearing different colors.
 Half should be what you consider to be good personal color choices and half should be poor personal color choices.
 Write a brief explanation with each photo describing your selections.
 Refer to the manual page 23 for more information.
 Entry should be a poster (see general information).